Scope of Clinical Training

 Fellow case conference – First and Third Tuesdays 4-5 pm

 Conference includes Drs.
-Barker, Klingensmith and Zeitler and pediatric endocrine fellows.
+Barker, Majidi and pediatric endocrine fellows.
 This informal conference consists of fellows bringing particularly challenging cases for discussion with a focus on understanding the underlying physiology and pathophysiology associated with the cases.
 Additionally, PREP questions are reviewed.
 Lastly, this conference is the opportunity to identify issues related to the fellowship that need to be addressed.

 Pediatric Endocrine Summer School – Monday, Tuesdays and Friday (July-August)